Trevor Jamieson: Film and TV

 Jamieson portrayed Fingerbone Bill in the 2019 film Storm Boy, released on 17 January 2019.
 He loved the 1976 film and especially idolised David Gulpilil (who played Fingerbone Bill), so playing the character in both the stage version in 2013 and this film was a dream come true for him.
 He consulted Ngarrindjeri / Kaurna elder Moogy Sumner on the singing, dancing, and other cultural protocols, and worked with a Ngarrindjeri linguist to get the language right, as he was representing Ngarrindjeri people in the film, which was shot on Ngarrindjeri country.

 Other roles

 In 2021, Jamieson was an ambassador for the Revelation Perth International Film Festival.

-Recognition and awards

-Reviews of his performances have most often been positive.
-A 2013 review of Namatjira in The Sydney Morning Herald called Jamieson "...one of Australia's leading indigenous actors", and a reviewer wrote in The Adelaide Review in 2018 that he is "a formidable performing talent, writer and dancer".